Bioscience Americas ...Solutions for a Healthier World.

 How Stem Cells treatment can help!

-We have mastered the technology for isolating maximum number of viable stem cells from either the autologous sources of your own body or allogeneically with the matched donor to treat various children with ASD.
-We are the licensed, private organization with the excellent, well equipped state of the art facility to isolate, process and enrich the viable number of stem cells, which can be re infused back into the patient’s body.
-Generally, these cells are administered through any one of the below mentioned methods depending upon our expert’s advice:
+We have mastered the technology for isolating the maximum number of viable stem cells from either the autologous sources of your own body or allogeneically with the matched donor to treat various children with ASD.
+We are the licensed, private organization with the excellent, well-equipped state of the art facility to isolate, process and enrich the viable number of stem cells, which can be re-infused back into the patient’s body.
+Generally, these cells are administered through any one of the below-mentioned methods depending upon our expert’s advice:

-- Intrathecal Administration:-Through this mode, cell are infused in the cerebrospinal fluid through the subarachnoid spaces of the spinal canal.
+- Intrathecal Administration:-Through this mode, the cell is infused in the cerebrospinal fluid through the subarachnoid spaces of the spinal canal.

 - Intravenous Administration:- Through this mode, cells are infused through the veins along with the mannitol to expand blood volumes in the central nervous system, to ensure that the maximum number of cells are reaching to the targeted area.

 Once infused back in the body, these cells can reach the targeted site through their strong paracrine effects and differentiate into lost neurons or help revive the damaged ones to restore their function back.
 These stem cells have also observed to be promoting angiogenesis to increase oxygen supply to the blood for a speedy recovery from Autism.

 Thus with our standardized, broad-based and holistic approach, it is now possible to obtain noticeable improvements in the children with autism, in the symptoms as well as their functional abilities.